thomasbattram/thesis/meetings/2020-08-14/notes.md

 	+ Could also do this at varying P-value thresholds
 	+ OR could do `number of associated traits ~ variability`

 Another issue is that so many CpGs have been identified as a DMP, like 350k...
+Also, so far, 11 EWAS identified over 10,000 CpGs

 Does GoDMC have data on DNAm variability at each CpG site I could use?
 Also Tom mentioned looking at average meth level and effect size.
 Use ARIES or GoDMC?